Blepharospasm

 How is blepharospasm treated?

 There are various treatment options for blepharospasm depending on how severe your symptoms are.
 For mild symptoms of blepharospasm, the avoidance of triggers such as reducing bright light by wearing sunglasses, can be helpful.
-For more severe symptoms of blepharospasm, Botulinum toxin (“Botox”) is generally the treatment of choice.
-Botox given at regular intervals is effective in relieving symptoms in around 80% of patients.
+For more severe symptoms of blepharospasm, a treatment with Neurotoxins is generally the treatment of choice.
+These cosmetic treatments given at regular intervals is effective in relieving symptoms in around 80% of patients.
+This treatment is widely used in medicine for many conditions and has an excellent safety profile with no known long term side effects.
+It works by paralysing the muscle and generally lasts up to 2 months.

-What if Botox doesn’t work?
+What if this doesn’t work?